LBcheche/Timer-For-LOVE2D/README.md

 Timer is a LOVË2D class responsible for calling a function after a certain time.

-An waiting time and a callback function are setup by the client passing a param table at constructor or calling its respective set methods.
+An waiting time and a callback function are set by the client passing a param table at constructor or calling its respective set methods.